Skip to main content

 The Canadian Council of Registered Nurse Regulators provides regular updates through a project newsletter.
 We encourage you to read previous issues on their website and subscribe to the newsletter to get updates delivered to your inbox.

-The Nurse Practitioner Regulation Framework Implementation Plan Project (NPR-FIPP) is a multi-year, multi-faceted initiative commissioned by the Canadian Council of Registered Nurse Regulators (CCRNR) to enhance labour mobility, increase consistency, and enable to right level of regulation of NPs nationally in the public interest.
+The Nurse Practitioner Regulation Framework Implementation Plan Project (NPR-FIPP) is a multi-year, multi-faceted initiative commissioned by the Canadian Council of Registered Nurse Regulators (CCRNR) to improve the consistency of regulation of nurse practitioners across Canada.

-The NPR-FIPP will implement the recommendations endorsed by CCRNR regarding the following six basic elements of a Model for Nurse Practitioner Regulation in Canada:
+The NPR-FIPP will implement six basic elements of a Model for Nurse Practitioner Regulation in Canada:

-1. Entry-level education programs: Formal graduate level programs in nursing that prepares RNs to meet NP entry-level competencies across the life span and diverse practice settings.
+Formal graduate level programs in nursing that prepare registered nurses to meet nurse practitioner Entry Level Competencies across the life span in diverse practice settings.

-2. Entry-level examination: One national entry-level examination for all NPs across the country.
+One national entry-level examination for all NP applicants across the country

-5. Registration/renewal: One NP registration category based on entry-level competencies.
+One nurse practitioner registration category based on Entry Level Competencies

 Project news and announcements